-PLEASE NOTE: Cinderella’s Royal Table is not currently presenting a Character Meal with the Disney Princesses during its initial reopening phase (though it is possible a Princess may stop in for a brief physically distanced greeting during your meal).
-You can read more about the current dining experience (available for lunch and dinner) here.
+PLEASE NOTE: Cinderella’s Royal Table is NOT currently offering a Character Meal with the Disney Princesses during its initial reopening phase (though it is possible a Princess may stop in for a brief physically distanced greeting during your meal).
+You can read more about the current dining experience here.
 The additional information on this page reflects the regular dining experience at Cinderella’s Royal Table for your future planning reference.

 Service: Table Service

 Type of Food: American